eudoxia0/eudoxia0.github.io/article/_posts/2023-07-24-you-need-more-constraints.md

 # Defense in Depth {#depth}

-- where is this constraint enforced?
+Where should invariants be enforced?

-    - in the frontend?
+1. In the frontend?
-    - in the backend?
+2. In the API?
+3. In the backend models?
-    - in the database?
+4. In the database?

-- answer: all of them
-    - defense in depth
+The answer is: at least in the API and the database.
+Ideally everywhere.

-    - you will miss one
+In practice you will miss some.

-    - a 500 error is better than bad data
-        - the former is transient
-        - the latter is a thorn on the side, one of the tiny papercuts that lead to the death by a thousand cuts
+So practice defense in depth: if you forget enforcement in one layer, you get enforcement in the next layer.
+A 500 error is better than bad data: one is transient, the other is a thorn on the side of your data model that eventually leads to the death by a thousand cuts.

-- database is special
-  - last line of defense against bad data and invariant violations
+The database is special: it's the last line of defense.
+Ideally, all of your invariants are enforced at higher layers, and database constraints are never violated.
+A database constraint violation is a sign of a bug in the code.

 # Checklist: Scalar Constraints {#scalar}